34 military terms and their meanings

 Grab some real estate

-A phrase often used to indicate some sort of physically taxing punishment will ensue.
-The "real estate" is likely a patch of grass or an area of cement where you will be expected to lower your body down on.
+A phrase often used to indicate that some sort of physically taxing punishment—often pushups—will ensue.
+The "real estate" is likely a patch of grass or an area of cement from which you will be expected to complete the punishment.

 Groundhog Day

 This term refers to repetitive, boring situations.
-The concept was popularized by a Bill Murray film of the same name in 1993.
+The concept was popularized by a 1993 Bill Murray film of the same name.

 Have someone's 6